Piero Elias: New York City FC II

+Sporting JAX

+On January 17, 2026, via the club's YouTube channel, Sporting Club Jacksonville, better known as Sporting JAX, announced the addition of Elias to the team's inaugural USL Championship roster.

 International career

 In 2019 Elias was called up to the Peru under-17 team to take part in a training camp.
 The following year he was called up to a training camp with their under-20 team.
 He has yet to make an appearance for Peru at any level, however.